How To Tell If You Have Anxiety

 Coping with anxiety is possible with therapy

-Again, although only a licensed healthcare provider can properly diagnose a clinical mental health condition, you may be able to recognize some symptoms in yourself, which may encourage you to seek professional evaluation and support.
+Again, although only a licensed healthcare provider can properly diagnose a clinical mental health condition, you may be able to better understand how to recognize how anxiety feels to you, which may encourage you to seek professional evaluation and support.

-Note that there are various types of anxiety disorders, from generalized anxiety disorder to obsessive compulsive disorder (OCD) to specific phobias.
-Each of these may manifest in different ways.
-However, the following ten symptoms are considered to be associated with anxiety disorders in general, and the manifestation of several at once may indicate the need for evaluation by a mental health professional.
+Symptoms of various anxiety disorders can manifest in different ways.
+However, the following ten symptoms are associated with anxiety disorders in general, and the manifestation of several at once may indicate the need for evaluation by a mental health professional.

 Excessive worry

 According to the National Institute of Mental Health, people with anxiety disorders often worry excessively, usually with regularity for six months or longer.
-This hallmark symptom can impact their work, school, relationships, and/or daily functioning, as it may manifest as extreme self-consciousness, difficulty trusting others, a frequent need for validation or control, and/or avoidance of certain anxiety-producing situations.
-Keeping these feelings under control without professional support can be challenging, even if the individual recognizes that what they are experiencing is disproportionate to the reality of the circumstances.
+This hallmark symptom can impact how you function with work, school, relationships, and/or daily functioning, as it may manifest as extreme self-consciousness, difficulty trusting others, a frequent need for validation or control, and/or avoidance of certain anxiety-producing situations.

 Sleep disturbances

 As one study on the topic relates, sleep disturbances are “highly prevalent” in those with anxiety disorders—so much so that insomnia or nightmares have even been incorporated into the clinical definitions of some conditions like generalized anxiety disorder and post-traumatic stress disorder.
 Racing thoughts or the fear of having a nightmare can make it difficult for an individual to fall asleep, and actual nightmares can interrupt sleep.
-As a result, anxiety symptoms may worsen because a lack of sleep can contribute to increased difficulty with controlling emotions.
+As a result, anxiety symptoms may worsen because a lack of sleep can contribute to increased difficulty with continuing to try to control emotions.

 Fatigue

 As mentioned, sleep disturbances are common in those with anxiety, which can result in fatigue during the day.
 However, even if an individual sleeps well at night, they may still experience fatigue during their waking hours as a result of anxiety.
-Coping with near-constant anxious feelings can be mentally and even physically draining, which can potentially make getting through the day more difficult.
-Again, emotional control can also become harder when an individual is sleep deprived, which could then potentially contribute to the development of other comorbid conditions such as depression.
+Coping with near-constant anxious feelings can be mentally and even physically draining, which can potentially make how you get through the day more difficult.

 Difficulty concentrating